Ravindrakapse/Google_street_view_building-classification/README.md

 - **Steps to Run Outlier Detection**:
     1. Navigate to the specific folder for each class (e.g., `yolo_A`, `yolo_B`).
-    2. Open the `train.ipynb` file and ensure that the paths are set correctly for images and labels.
+    2. Open the `train.py` file and ensure that the paths are set correctly for images and labels.
     3. Modify the `config.yaml` file to match the correct folder structure.
     4. Run the notebook to detect and remove outliers.